 The policy is provided to all staff at induction alongside our Staff Code of Conduct, behaviour policy and the safeguarding response to those pupils who are missing from education.
 In addition, all staff are provided with Part One of the statutory guidance 'Keeping Children Safe in Education', DfE (2021).

 This policy will be reviewed in full by the DSLs and trustees on an annual basis.
-This policy was last reviewed and agreed on 29/8/2021lt is due for review on 29/8/2022.
+This policy was last reviewed on 27/1/2022 is due for review on 29/8/2022.

 CONTENTS